-From routine cleanings or fillings to more complex work such as extractions or implants, dental care is important to your overall health and well-being.
-But the price of dental care can add up.
+Dental care is important to your overall health and well-being, but it can also be expensive.
+From routine cleanings or fillings to more complex work such as extractions or implants, the price of dental care can add up.
 Orthodontic work when you’re younger or periodontal treatment later in life may present additional costs.

+Many people struggle to figure out how to pay for dental work.
 If you have dental insurance, it may pay for some of the procedures.
 But if you’ve reached your coverage cap, bills for either planned or emergency care can be quite significant.
-And a full 27% of the U.S. population lacks dental coverage altogether, nearly three times the level of people without health insurance.
+And approximately 27% of the U.S. population lacks dental coverage altogether, nearly three times the level of people without health insurance.1

 What is good dental care?